deka108/SchoolStuff/README.md

 # SchoolStuff
-Mesh of being too diligent and too lazy
+Mix of being too diligent and too lazy